Announcement

-Congress extended the sales tax deduction for two more years.
-You can continue to deduct either your state income tax or the sales taxes you paid on personal purchases.
+The sales tax deduction continues to be available for 2022 for taxpayers itemizing deductions.
+However, for 2022, your deduction for state and local income taxes, sales taxes, and property taxes is limited to a combined total of $10,000 ($5,000 if Married Filing Separate).
+You can continue to deduct either your state income tax or the sales taxes you paid on personal purchases, but either is subject to the overall $10,000 cap.
 For most Washington residents, this means you will deduct sales tax, since you don't have a Washington State personal income tax.

-You may deduct either the actual amount of sales taxes paid in 2007 for non-business purchases based on your receipts or use the IRS' table (adjusting for the local sales tax) plus the sales tax on a home renovation and vehicles (e.g., autos, RVs, boats, airplanes, motorcycles, dirt bikes, snow mobiles).
-If you choose to use actual instead of the table, I need you to provide the total amount of sales tax paid -- you don't need to bring me the receipts, but if you ever get audited, you will be required to substantiate the amount to the IRS.
+You may deduct either the actual amount of sales taxes paid in 2022 for non-business purchases based on your receipts or use the IRS' table (adjusting for the local sales tax) plus the sales tax on home renovation expenses and vehicle purchases, e.g., autos, RVs, boats, airplanes, motorcycles, dirt bikes, snow mobiles (this includes the sales tax portion of any vehicle lease payments you might have made as well).
+If you choose to use actual instead of the table, I need you to provide the total amount of sales tax paid -- you don't need to bring me the receipts, but if you ever get audited, you will be required to substantiate the amount to the IRS with receipts showing the actual sales tax paid (keep in mind, your VISA slip doesn't show the sales tax, just the total).
 Otherwise, I will use the IRS' table based on your income and exemptions plus any information you give me about sales taxes paid on vehicles.

 Keep in mind that sales tax is not charged on groceries or gasoline (lots of taxes on gasoline, but they are not "sales taxes.")
 There are many items at the grocery store, however, that are taxable, e.g., beer & wine, dog food, laundry detergent, sodas, paper towels, etc. You really need to look to your receipts as opposed to just the total paid.